 As an instrument of self-regulation, the German Corporate Governance Code contains recommendations and suggestions for transparent and exemplary corporate governance.
 The Code was developed in 2001 by the appointed Government Commission and was passed in 2002.
 The primary purpose of the voluntary code of conduct is to make the management and control mechanisms of listed public companies more transparent and thus strengthen the trust of investors and the public in the economy’s management levels.

-Commerzbank, like all other listed German companies, provides an annual declaration of compliance in which the Bank explains whether it has complied with the recommendations of the Corporate Governance Commission.
+Commerzbank, like all other listed German companies, provides an annual declaration of compliance in which the Bank explains whether it has complied with the recommendations of the Government Comission for the German Corporate Governance Code.
 In doing so, the Bank follows the “comply or explain” principle according to which companies are obliged to publish any deviations from the Code.